 Scotia Place office building is located in the core of downtown Edmonton on Jasper Avenue, the main east/west corridor.
 It comprises one 21-storey office tower, one 28-storey office tower and ancillary ground (and lower) level retail space.
 The building is situated on a 0.90 acre irregular site.
 The building has direct access to the downtown subway system and is also tied into the city's Plus 15 system with a bridge link to Commerce Place.
 Scotia Place was constructed in phases with Phase I completed in 1982, and Phase II completed in 1983.
+A comprehensive curtain wall re-glazing project was completed in 2018 giving the office building a contemporary and timeless look.
 The Scotia Place office building forms part of the larger Scotia Place complex.
 The Scotia Place co-owners' agreement dated October 31, 1988, outlines the responsibility for the day-to-day operations of the complex, including the two level 318 space parkade (under all three properties).
 Revenue and cost sharing between the parties is as outlined in the agreement.
 The Trust has a right of first refusal on the sale by any of the other co-owners of their interest in the complex.